Cohabitation agreements and rights on separation

-It’s a myth that a ‘common law’ wife or husband exists in the UK.
-If fact, there is no such concept in English law.
-This means that the law relating to people who live together is different to those who are married.
-Your actual cohabitation rights could be quite unlike what you think they may be.
-This can lead to confusion and worry if the relationship should fail.
+The law relating to people who live together is different to those who are married.
+Your actual cohabitation rights will be very different from those of married people.
+This can lead to confusion and worry if the relationship should end.

 A cohabitation agreement drawn up by our expert team is one way of securing your future if you and your partner go your separate ways.

 Whether you are moving in with a new partner and want to make sure you’re prepared for the future, or you’re at the end of a relationship and trying to ease the process of moving apart, it is essential to understand your cohabitation rights.

 Ideally you’ll have a cohabitation agreement in place when you move in together as a couple.
 It sets out the terms on which you will live together regarding income, property and belongings.
 It can be straightforward to draw up and may protect your long-term interests.